upros/ATLS/draft-friel-tls-atls.md

    14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Application layer TLS is referred to as ATLS throughout this document.
+Application-Layer TLS is referred to as ATLS throughout this document.

 # Application Layer End-to-End Security Use Cases

-This section describes in more detail the bootstrapping and constrained device use cases mentioned in the introduction.
+This section describes describes a few end-to-end use cases in more detail.

 ## Bootstrapping Devices